mrocklin/slides/blaze-intro.md

 *   Biggus
 *   ...

-Each appraoch is valid in a particular situation
+Each approach is valid in a particular situation

 ## Computational Projects